Article 1 – General principle

-3.3 Where you download from this Website, complete and submit by email, a form (e.g. in Word format) to register for a managerial training or business mission in Europe or Japan, your application will be shared with our office in Tokyo.
+3.3 Where you apply for a place for a managerial training or business mission in Japan - either by completing a web application form or by downloading an application form in Word format and completing and submitting it by email - your application will be shared with our office in Tokyo.
 We will use the information you provide to assess your eligibility for the activity and to determine whether you can be allocated a place on the activity, and - if so - to process your participation in the activity.
 The EU-Japan Centre takes out basic insurance cover with AVI International Assurance (in France) for all eligible participants taking part in a course or mission in Japan.
 To this end, the EU-Japan Centre shares the date-of-birth, full name and place of residence for those participants who, at the time of the course, both reside in Europe and are aged 69 or under.

 3.4 As regards "Keys to Japan", your application will be shared with our office in Tokyo and should you be the final 'winner' with the Japan Market Expansion Competition (JMEC) who will prepare the market entry plan on your behalf.